Ankit11kumar/My-website/README.md

-#### Peronal website in Neumorphism UI/UX Design built with ReactJs.
+#### Personal website in Neumorphism UI/UX Design built with ReactJs.

 Portfolio/Resume Website using ReactJS.